Attention Deficit Hyperactivity Disorder (ADHD) Assessment

 - Guiding you to other services and patient communities that can help with your questions and experiences

-Depending on your assessment with us, we may be able to offer you access to our eight week therapy group programme for advice on living with ADHD or ADD.
+Depending on your assessment with us, we may be able to offer you access to our six week psychoeducation and support group programme for advice on living with ADHD.

 To access our service, you must be registered with a GP in Berkshire.

 Referral to our service can be made by your GP or your care professional if you’re already receiving care from one of our local mental health services.
 All our assessments are by appointment only.

 Our Adult ADHD Shared Care clinic is based in Reading.